 We have developed our own engine.
 We call it…(drum-roll)….
 Retox!

 We are working on building a voice chat for a later release.
 It is not something we can provide a time estimate on for now.
 Regarding chat-commands, it is not something we have planned for now.

-Currently we have action game servers placed in Netherlands (Amsterdam), Czech Republic, Russia (Moscow), Japan (Tokyo), Australia (Sydney), and the United States (Texas, Colorado and Illinois).
-The strategy servers are placed in Germany.
+Currently we have action game servers placed in Netherlands (Rotterdam), Russia (Moscow), Japan (Tokyo), Australia (Sydney), Brazil (Sao Paulo) and the United States (Texas, California, Virginia).
+The strategy servers are placed in the Netherlands (Rotterdam).